Syed Saddiq: 2018 general election, Minister of Youth and Sports and Undi18 effort (2018–2020)

-As the Minister of Youth and Sports, Saddiq pushed for a lower voting age, or eligibility to vote in Malaysia, from 21 to 18 years old ahead of the 15th General Election (GE15), an effort dubbed as "Undi18".
-However, he agreed that first a political exposure programme for the young people of Malaysia is needed.
-In July 2019, Saddiq tabled a Bill in Parliament to amend the Federal Constitution to lower the voting age to 18 but it was withdrawn and re-tabled later after it was tweaked to accommodate some changes.
+As the Minister of Youth and Sports, Saddiq advocated for a lower voting age from 21 to 18 years old ahead of the 15th General Election (GE15), in an effort dubbed as the "Undi18".
+In July 2019, he tabled a Bill in Parliament to amend the Federal Constitution to lower the voting age to 18 but it was withdrawn and re-tabled later after it was tweaked to accommodate some changes.
 The Dewan Rakyat on 16 July unanimously passed the re-tabled Constitution (Amendment) Act 2019 bill to lower the voting age, as well as eligibility to contest in election to 18 and automatic registration of voters by Election Commission (EC).
 In November 2021, the constitutional amendment was finally gazetted which stated that Undi18 amendments would come into effect for implementation on 15 December as consented by Yang di-Pertuan Agong.

 Expulsion from BERSATU and formation of MUDA (2020–present)

-He became an Independent in May 2020 after being terminated as a member and first youth chief of the Malaysian United Indigenous Party (BERSATU), which was a component party of the then-ruling Pakatan Harapan (PH) coalition.
+Saddiq became an Independent in May 2020 after being expelled as a member and Youth Chief of the Malaysian United Indigenous Party (BERSATU), amid internal divisions following the Sheraton Move, which led to the collapse of the Pakatan Harapan (PH) government.

-Following his expulsion from BERSATU, Mahathir and his-led MPs have formed a new party, named Party of Homeland's Fighters (PEJUANG).
-However instead of joining PEJUANG, on 21 August Syed Saddiq announced that he will be establishing a new multi-racial, youth-centric party.
+In the aftermath of the political crisis, factions within BERSATU split, with former prime minister Mahathir Mohamad and several aligned MPs later forming the Homeland Fighters Party (PEJUANG).
+However, instead of joining PEJUANG, Saddiq announced on 21 August that he would establish a new multiracial, youth-centric party.

-On 17 September 2020, Saddiq launched and co-founded the Malaysian United Democratic Alliance (MUDA) and was officially registered as political party on 23 December 2021.
-In the 2023 state elections, he took MUDA against the unity government by contesting against Pakatan Harapan incumbents, and lost all the seats contested.
+On 17 September 2020, he launched and co-founded the Malaysian United Democratic Alliance (MUDA), which was officially registered as a political party on 23 December 2021.

+In the 2023 state elections, he positioned MUDA in opposition to the Madani government by contesting against Pakatan Harapan incumbents, but the party lost all the seats it contested.